Save Extra Cost & Increase Your ROI Buy Now

 2. Iterative Model

-The iterative software development model is also considered to be the part of waterfall software life cycle.
+The iterative software development model is also considered to be part of the software development life cycle.

 And the SDLC process will continue to repeat until each function gets properly fixed and all requirements get adequately fulfilled.
-Each phase is the improvement version, such as in addition to the functionality, business logic etc., of the previous software release.
+Each phase is the improvement version of the previous software release, in the case of functionality, and business logic.

-In short, the first version of software product increment fulfils the core & basic requirements.
+In short, the first version of software product increment fulfills the core & basic requirements.

-The second version of the software product increment will fulfil the other supplementary features to make it more advanced than the previous one.
+The second version of the software product increment will fulfill the other supplementary features to make it more advanced than the previous one.

 In the third version of the software product increment, the final product will be presented to the client, evaluated by the clients, & ready to make it live.